gan-h/Othello-In-C/README.md

 ## Interacting with the Program:

   - Upon running the program, you will be presented with an interface.
 To your left will be an Othello board, and to your right will be a textbox with a few buttons underneath.
 You play as black.
 Your opponent, white, will automatically make a move once you make yours.
   - Move-guides will by default be enabled.
 They show you what valid moves you can make.
-If you would like to toggle them off, click the "Guides Off" button
+If you would like to toggle them off, click the "Guides Off/On" button
   - Moves you and the computer make are recorded in the textbox for you to see.
   - Use the arrow buttons to move through the game's history.
 If you are viewing a past move and would like to jump ahead to your present-most move, click anywhere     within the grid.
   - If you would like to save your game for future play, press "Save Game" and choose a location to store your file.